enso-org/enso-archive/doc/design/syntax/syntax.md

 ```

 The above program crashed in the middle of execution.
 Such mistakes (related to the
-possibility of the index to be out of bounds) are very hard to catch and most
+possibility of the index being out of bounds) are very hard to catch, and most
 programming languages do not provide a standard, easy mechanism to prevent them
 from happening.
 Let's improve the situation and use the power of dependent types
 to keep the information about the length of the list visible to the compiler: